stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 - If you're storing binary data in text form, what encoding format will you use?
 (Ex.
 [Base64](https://en.wikipedia.org/wiki/Base64))
 - If you're storing binary data, do you need to read data written by machines with different [binary endianness](https://en.wikipedia.org/wiki/Endianness)?

-In the examples below we've explore simple text and binary storage without using established formats or worrying about endianness.
+In the examples below we'll explore simple text and binary storage without using established formats or worrying about endianness.

 ## File Streams

-File I/O is based on the stream-base I/O we learned about [the console I/O section](/Programming-1-Notes/docs/05-introduction-to-cpp/04-console-input-output.html).
+File I/O is based on the stream-base I/O we learned about in [the console I/O section](/Programming-1-Notes/docs/05-introduction-to-cpp/04-console-input-output.html).

 Let's start by reviewing the stream hierarchy: